void-linux/void-packages/Manual.md

 set in the body of the template.

 - `go` For programs written in Go that follow the standard package structure.
 The variable `go_import_path` must be set to the package's import path, e.g. `github.com/github/hub` for the `hub` program.
+This information can be found in the `go.mod` file for modern Go projects.
-If the variable `go_get` is set to `yes`, the package will be downloaded with `go get`.
-Otherwise (the default) it's expected that the distfile contains the package.
-In both cases, dependencies will be downloaded with `go get`.
+It's expected that the distfile contains the package, but dependencies will be downloaded with `go get`.

 - `meta` For `meta-packages`, i.e packages that only install local files or simply depend on additional packages.
 This build style does not install